- Updated: June 3, 2019

 These substances were born spontaneously, seemingly out of nothing, and into each was breathed a sacred life breath that is often called

-GICHI-MANIDOO (Literally: Great Mystery, sum of all Mysteries).
+GICHI-MANIDOO (Literally: Great Mystery, or sum of all Mysteries).

 So it is understood that from these four sacred substances, each gifted with a different soul and spirit and nature and shadow, was created Cosmos, or Order.
 This brand new Order was filled with the sun, the stars, the night-sun, and the earth, and all these beings were animated by this vital life force named GICHI-MANIDOO.